adamjuhasz/alana/README.md

   response.sendText('Welcome to trivia time!');
   user.score = 0; //set the user's score to 0
 });
-// after the greeting is sent the default script will be called

 newScript() //
   .dialog('start', (session, response, stop) => {